Sometimes, characters don't have the physical strength of the Mighty Glacier

 - Virginia in Wild ARMs 3, while not a particularly strong fighter, gets this because she's so damn good at using items due to her "Mystic" ability, which lets her make an item hit multiple targets instead of just one, or in the case of certain plot items, cast spells embedded in them for free.
 Given that she's fast to boot, means she's always ready for a quick heal/revive to kick off a round.
 She also keeps the elemental gems from being Too Awesome to Use (or makes them even better Vendor Trash).

-- Pokemon that have the Pick Up ability can get free items at a random chance after battles and are also generally capable of learning Thief or Covet, which allows them to steal items.
-They tend to not be good for much else, due to frequently being Com Mons.
+- Pokémon that have the Pickup ability can get free items at a random chance after battles and are also generally capable of learning Thief or Covet, which allows them to steal items.
+They tend to not be good for much else, due to frequently being Com Mons and/or losing the ability upon evolution.
+Additionally, Harvest is the "free item" sort, as a user has a 50% chance of getting a berry back after consuming it (going up to 100% if bright sunlight is active).
+Compound Eyes functions as the "drop rate up" variety, as the odds of a wild 'mon carrying an item increases if whatever is in the player's first position has it.

 - Merlinus' entire point of existence in Fire Emblem: Blazing Sword is to be your army's item caddy.
 He starts off as an immobile tent on the field where you can drop off or pick up items between your character and collective inventory.
 Later on, he gets an upgrade that allows him to freely move around the map.